-Peter van Hoesen (born 1970 in Belgium) is a Belgian electronic music producer, A/V composer, DJ and live performer.
+Peter van Hoesen (born 1970 in Schoten) is a Belgian electronic music producer, live performer and audiovisual artist.

 Peter van Hoesen grew up in Antwerp.
-He attended music academy between the ages of 11 and 14 and in those years started playing the electronic organ, then bass guitar and guitar.
-He was a member of several bands and played bass and keys.
+He attended music academy between the ages of 11 and 14.
+He was a member of several bands, playing bass and keys.
 Leaving Antwerp for Brussels aged 18, Van Hoesen went to Vrije Universiteit Brussel to study for a Masters in Communication Sciences.

 Growing up around the time of EBM’s peak popularity in Belgium, it was this and New Beat that first excited him.
 A first club experience came during his teenage years and inspired him to get into techno and DJing.
 He also started putting on his own techno events while at University and got ever more involved with the Brussels’s scene.

-Attending seminal clubs like Fuse in its early years, he grew bored of techno by the year 2000 and began researching other forms of music in earnest.
-At this time he was also developing the Foton collective, dived deep into experimental music and released a first album under his Object alias, 2001’s Release the Object.
+After attending seminal clubs like Fuse in its early years, he began researching other forms of music outside of techno.
+At this time he started developing the Foton collective, dived deep into experimental music and released a first album under his Object alias, 2001’s Release the Object.
 In 2002 he released 1025 as RM, a collaborative alias with Jeroen Baekelandt.

-Around 2004 Van Hoesen expanded his experimental interests and started exploring drum and bass and later on dubstep.
+Around 2004 Van Hoesen expanded his musical interests even further, exploring drum and bass and later on dubstep.
 He co-organised one of the first Belgian dubstep events with Mutant Hip Hop in 2005.
-In 2006 he returned to techno with the release of the Increments EP.
+In 2006 he returned to techno with the release of the Increments EP on Lan Muzic.

 Throughout his career, Van Hoesen has launched labels like Foton, which ran from 1998 to 2006, Time To Express in 2008 and Center 91 in 2019.
 He is co-founder of Archives Intérieures (2013).

-He also collaborates with Yves De Mey as Sendai, composing music which focusses on fragmented rhythms and contemporary sound exploration.
+He also collaborates with Yves De Mey as Sendai, composing music which focusses on contemporary sound exploration.
 They have released albums such as Geotope in 2012, A Smaller Divide in 2014 and Ground and Figure on Editions Mego in 2016.